apache/daffodil-site/site/getting-started.md

 Daffodil provides extensions to the DFDL specification to add extra enhancements and capabilities.
 These extensions are listed at [DFDL Extensions](/dfdl-extensions).

+### Infoset

+The Daffodil API and CLI support multiple ways to represent the DFDL infoset, including XML and JSON.
+See [Daffodil and the DFDL Infoset](/infoset) for a description of how the parts of the DFDL infoset are represented.